armaank/wi-comms/README.md

 All simulations are written in MATLAB2019a

-Requirements include the DSP and Communicaitons toolbox
+Requirements include the DSP and Communications toolboxes

 ### Project 1: Simple Wireless Link
 Simulating QAM, equalizing channels and error control coding